How to Sell Your Insurance Agency

 Determine Your Insurance Agency’s Value

-It is important to keep in mind that value, price and net proceeds from a sale can all be different.
+Remember that value, price and net proceeds from a sale can all be different.
 Value is a theoretical benchmark.
-Price is the agreed upon number of dollars it will take to transfer ownership between the buyer and seller.
-Net proceeds from the sale are the actual dollars the seller keeps after taxes and other expenses.
+Price is the agreed-upon number of dollars it will take to transfer ownership between the buyer and seller.
+Net proceeds are the actual dollars the seller keeps after taxes and other expenses.

 There are some general variables which impact how easy or difficult it will be to sell your agency.
 Buyers are looking for a return on their investment and assurance that the business will remain stable after the sale.
 Make sure all of these factors are considered before pricing and placing the agency on the market: